Pratikshinde55/CloudOps-Terraform-Ansible-LB/README.md

     }

 ## 11.Resource: aws_instance [This Create EC2 For FrontEnd]
-**subnet_id:** Specifies the subnet in which to launch the EC2 instance.
+- **subnet_id:** Specifies the subnet in which to launch the EC2 instance.

-**aws_subnet.PS-Subnet-block.*.id** is a list of subnet IDs, retrieved dynamically from aws_subnet.PS-Subnet-block.
+- **aws_subnet.PS-Subnet-block.*.id** is a list of subnet IDs, retrieved dynamically from aws_subnet.PS-Subnet-block.

-**element(... , 0):** This function selects the first subnet ID (EX, 0 index) from the list of available subnets.
+- **element(... , 0):** This function selects the first subnet ID (EX, 0 index) from the list of available subnets.In a multi-subnet setup, this ensures the instance is placed in the first available subnet in the list.
-In a multi-subnet setup, this ensures the instance is placed in the first available subnet in the list.
+- **associate_public_ip_address:** By setting this to true, it ensures that the EC2 instance is assigned a public IP address upon creation.

-**associate_public_ip_address:** By setting this to true, it ensures that the EC2 instance is assigned a public IP address upon creation.
+Code:-

     resource "aws_instance" "PS-EC2-FrontEnd-Block" {
       ami = data.aws_ami.PS-ami-block.id